Pregnancy and fish: What's safe to eat?

 Though mercury can harm a developing baby's brain, eating average amounts of seafood containing low levels of mercury during pregnancy hasn't been shown to cause problems.
-And the omega-3 fatty acids in many types of fish — especially salmon and tuna — can promote healthy cognitive development.
-As long as you avoid fish known to be high in mercury or contaminated with pollutants, fish can be a regular part of your healthy-eating plan during pregnancy.
+And the omega-3 fatty acids in many types of fish can promote a baby's healthy cognitive development.
+As long as you avoid fish known to be high in mercury or contaminated with pollutants, seafood can be a regular part of your healthy-eating plan during pregnancy.

 See more In-depth

 - MyPlate.
 U.S. Department of Agriculture. https://www.choosemyplate.gov/moms-food-safety-fish.
 Accessed June 8, 2019.

 - Oken E. Fish consumption and marine n-3 long-chain polyunsaturated fatty acid supplementation in pregnancy. https://www.uptodate.com/contents/search.
 Accessed June 8, 2019.

 - 2017 EPA-FDA advice about eating fish and shellfish.
 United States Environmental Protection Agency. https://www.epa.gov/fish-tech/2017-epa-fda-advice-about-eating-fish-and-shellfish.
 Accessed June 8, 2019.

 - Selecting and serving fresh and frozen seafood safely.
 U.S. Food and Drug Administration. https://www.fda.gov/food/buy-store-serve-safe-food/selecting-and-serving-fresh-and-frozen-seafood-safely.
 Accessed June 8, 2019.